fallinginenigma/fallinginenigma.github.io/nrti.md

 ---
 National Rail and Transportation Institute - [NRTI](gsv.ac.in) *( it is now called Gati Shakti Viswavidyalaya)*

-Set-up on the vision of then Prime Minister, Narenda Modi, it is India's first Transportation university.
+Set-up on the vision of then Prime Minister, Narendra Modi, it is India's first Transportation university.

 As a part of my undergraduate degree, I have learned about enough types of thinking, added managerial tools and mindset to my skill set, and was overenthusiastic about bringing a change to the way things work.